-GCD’s Young Adult Home Health Aide (YAHHA) Program, was launched in 2014 to address the needs of young people who are out-of-school, unemployed, and faced with multiple barriers.
+GCD’s Young Adult Program, was launched in 2014 to address the needs of young people who are out-of-school, unemployed, and faced with multiple barriers.
 This free three-month program engages, trains, and supports disconnected young adults ages 18-24 to begin meaningful career paths in geriatric healthcare.

-Successful participants receive training to become certified Home Health Aides (HHAs).
-GCD’s partner, the Stanley M. Isaacs Neighborhood Community Center, supports participants with case management and referral services.
-GCD’s Young Adult program provides on-boarding services, professional development training, one-on-one coaching, and paid internships, as well as no-cost HHA training and certification followed by an opportunity for employment through The New Jewish Home’s home care agency, HAPI.
+Successful participants receive training to become either Certified Nursing Assistants (CNAs) or certified Home Health Aides (HHAs).
+Our on-site staff supports participants with case management and referral services.
+Additionally GCD’s Young Adult program provides on-boarding services, professional development training, one-on-one coaching, and paid internships, as well as no-cost CNA/HHA training and certification followed by an opportunity for employment at The New Jewish Home.

 - Hands-on clinical skills training